thoughtspot/thoughtspot.github.io/_data-integrate/clients/about-odbc.md

 If a conversion is not possible, an error is returned to the client to indicate conversion failure.
-The ETL tool must add a data transformation step if the source column data type does not exactly match the target's, ThoughtSpot's, column data type.
+The ETL tool must add a data transformation step if the source column data type does not exactly match the target's ThoughtSpot column data type.
 The driver does not do any implicit conversions.